9 Things to do in Arusha

-Most of the inbound Tourists who want to connect to Tanzania may not follow this route, they mostly End their Kenyan Safari Either in Amboseli National Park which they connect to Namanga Border or End their Safari at Masai Mara then connect Tanzania through the Isinya Border.
+Most of the inbound Tourists who want to connect to Tanzania may not follow this route, they mostly End their Kenyan Safari Either in Amboseli National Park which they connect to Namanga Border, or End their Safari at Masai Mara then connect Tanzania through the Isinya Border.

 What Non-Residents Require.

-Please note you should apply at least within 7 working Days before arrival ($50).
-However, if Online is just not your thing or you had a short notice to travel, worry not as you can obtain the Visa at the Various Borders or Airports at $50.
+Please note you should apply at least within 7 working days before arrival ($50).
+However, if Online is just not your thing or you had short notice to travel, worry not as you can obtain the Visa upon arrival at Various Borders or Airports at $50.

-We embarked on our Incredible Safari to Arusha, despite the road being too straight and tempting to step on it, please make sure you adhere to all Speed limit and always make sure your Safety belts are fastened as the authorities there are more than strict with these.
+We embarked on our Incredible Safari to Arusha, despite the road being too straight and tempting to step on it, please make sure you adhere to all Speed limits and always make sure your Safety belts are fastened as the authorities are more than strict with these.

 In Arusha, the streets are blazing with life.
 Every turn you make there are bubbly and happy people doing what they do best to earn a living.

-Which has 28 Guest Room, free Wi-Fi, Free Parking Area.
-Television in Rooms, Hot Showers, bar or lounge will be opened all through.
+Which has 28 Guest Rooms, free Wi-Fi, Free Parking Area.
+Television in Rooms, Hot Showers, bars, or lounges will be opened all through.
 Their services were simply great, to say the least.
-Check-in Time 1:00 PM and Check out at 11:00 AM.
+Check-in Time 1:00 PM and Check-out at 11:00 AM.

-They were ready for us, we swiftly checked in and off we were at the restaurant, hands were washed but the anticipation of this meal was something else.
+They were ready for us, we swiftly checked in, and off we were at the restaurant, hands were washed but the anticipation of this meal was something else.

 After the meal, we chilled at the Lounge and before we knew it, it was dark.

-Things to do in Arusha.
+Fun Free Things to do in Arusha.